Skip to content

 aimarketingimage-generation

-1Offers 140x lower storage costs than Elasticsearch through its Rust-based architecture and Apache Parquet columnar storage.
+1Offers up to 140x lower storage costs compared to Elasticsearch due to Apache Parquet columnar storage.

-2Provides a unified platform for logs, metrics, traces, and Real User Monitoring (RUM) with OpenTelemetry compatibility.
+2Provides unified observability for logs, metrics, traces, Real User Monitoring (RUM), and session replay.

 About OpenObserve